Causes and signs of edema

 Edema means swelling.
 The condition called edema arises when part of the body becomes swollen because fluid gathers in the tissue.
 It most commonly affects the arms and legs.
 That is called peripheral edema.

-- Tautness or even pain in the affected area
+- There is a sensation of tautness or even pain in the surrounding area.

 Causes and forms

 Edema can have various causes.
 It is important to see a doctor and check what is causing it to make sure it gets treated correctly.

 - a mild and temporary water retention problem that goes away by itself,